christ-offer/gpt-functions-gui/README.md

 ### Limitations

 * Very much single threaded so the GUI freezes when the bot is thinking.
+* Can not copy from the chat window.
+(Workaround, ask it to write to file)
 * I don't know python.
 * Probably many more.